-• Provisional: paid immediately after the injury for a limited period of time.
-This is used in situations where it is difficult to immediately verify the worker's earnings.

-- Short-term: usually paid immediately after the injury and based on the worker's earnings immediately before the injury. - Long-term: paid after the worker has been receiving loss of earnings benefits for at least 90 days and based on the worker's longer-term earnings prior to the injury.
+- a.
+Provisional: paid immediately after the injury for a limited period of time.
+This is used in situations where it is difficult to immediately verify the worker's earnings or there is no documentation readily available. - b.
+Short-term: usually paid immediately after the injury and based on the worker's earnings immediately before the injury. - c.
+Long-term: paid after the worker has been receiving loss of earnings benefits for at least 90 days and based on the worker's longer-term earnings prior to the injury.

-Provisional loss of earnings benefits
+2.1 Provisional loss of earnings benefits